 (Both photos above courtesy Trinidad Museum Society.)

 The same scene, twenty years later still.
 U.S. 101 is now the freeway at left.
-This Standard station was replaced by the present Chevron station in 1989.
+This Standard station was built around 1970 and later replaced by the present Chevron station in 1989.
 (Photo courtesy Humboldt State University Library-Boyle Collection.)

 Now, let's go back in time about 5 years, turn around, and see what's going on just north of this spot.